 -

-- Steam the sweet potatoes for approximately 10-20 minutes, depending on the size and thickness of your sweet potato pieces.
-They are done when they can be easily pierced with a fork or knife.
+- Steam the sweet potatoes for approximately 10-20 minutes, depending on the size and thickness of your potatoes.
+They are finished cooking when easily pierced with a fork or knife.

 -